 - Give this drug at the same time of day.

 Oral-disintegrating tablet/tablet for oral suspension:

-- Do not take chipped or broken tablets.
+- Do not give your child chipped or broken tablets.

 - Do not push the tablet out of the foil when opening.
 Use dry hands to take it from the foil.
-Place the tablet on your tongue and follow with a sip of liquid before you swallow.
-Swallow only after the tablet melts.
+Place on your child’s tongue and have your child follow with a sip of liquid before swallowing.
+Have your child swallow the tablet only after it dissolves.

 - Whole tablet(s) may also be mixed in a cup with a small amount of liquid like 1 tablespoon (15 mL) or enough to cover the drug.
-Let the tablet(s) melt all the way and drink the mixture right away.
-If any drug is left in the cup, rinse cup with a small amount of liquid, swirl, and drink.
+Let the tablet(s) dissolve all the way and have your child drink the mixture right away.
+If any drug is left in the cup, rinse cup with a small amount of liquid, swirl, and have your child drink.